rpfilomeno/blog/CONTRIBUTING.md

 ## Questions?

-Feel free to open an issue for any questions about contributing or reach out to the maintainers.
+Feel free to open an issue for any questions about contributing or reach out on social media.

 ---

-Thank you for contributing to Saral Theme! 🎉
+Thank you for contributing to A.I.
+Sloth Slayer! 🎉